 Therefore, my beloved brethren, be steadfast, immovable, always abounding in the work of the Lord, knowing that your labor is not in vain in the Lord.~1 Corinthians 15:58 NKJV

-Most of us are afraid of something, and often times we don’t want to face our fears.
+Most of us are afraid of something but don’t want to face our fears.

-The very issues we fear can immobilize us.
-Oftentimes, what we are terrified of is not that big of a deal, but in our minds it is.
-The fear may be insignificant, except when we are the person working through them.
-I am not afraid of many things but spiders, in my perspective, are creepy.
-I cringe when I see them in my home, and I hesitate before I remove them.
-It is not easy to face a fear, but this is an issue each of us must face.
+The issues we fear can immobilize us.
+Oftentimes, what frightens us is not that big of a deal, but it is in our minds.
+I am not afraid of many things, but I cringe when I see spiders in my home.

 For God has not given us a spirit of fear but of power and of love, and of a sound mind.~1 Timothy 1:17 NASB

 Fear can be defined as anxiety resulting from impending danger, evil, or pain.
-Whether the threat is real or imaginary, it causes us to be distressed.
+Whether the threat is real or imaginary, it causes us distress.

 Second, we must fight our fears with faith.
 We must not believe what the enemy attempts to tell us.
 By responding in faith, we destroy those negative thoughts.
-We have the choice to decide how we respond to that which the enemy wants us to believe.
-Fear is destructive but faith creates a safety net.
+Fear destroys but faith creates a safety net.
 Fear destroys, but faith produces.
-Fear makes us forget God and his care for us, while faith helps us to focus on His love and power.
+Fear makes us forget God’s care while faith focuses us on His love and power.

-Your faith must be bigger than your fear.
-Be a warrior not a worrier.
+Our faith must be bigger than our fear.
+We can be a warrior, not a worrier.
 Our weapon is the Word of God.
-Learn to study and find Scripture that will help you to overcome whatever you may face.
-This is how David overcame the many of the battles that were set before him.
+There, we find help to overcome whatever we may face.

 When I am afraid, I put my trust in you.~Psalm 56:3 NASB

-What is one fear you are facing?
-Here’s an acronym that will help you to overcome.
-F.A.C.E. your fear by:
+The following is an acronym that will help you F.A.C.E. your fear:

 A – Awareness of God’s promises helps us persevere.
-We must know the promises of God that relate to our life and the fears we may face.
 Read God’s Word to find out what He says about the specific fear you want to overcome.

-C – Commitment to God’s conditions is a must.
-We must commit ourselves to the conditions and follow the life instructions God provides for us.
+C – Commitment to God’s conditions.
 This is the compass we can trust for a peaceful, successful life.

 E – Engagement against the enemy puts him in a tailspin.
-We must actively claim the promises of God and use them as a sword against our fears.
-Fear is our enemy but we can defeat it when we partner with God.
+We must claim God’s promises and use them as a sword against our fears.

-Dear Lord, thank You for reminding me that I am not subject to fear.
-I can overcome any fear.
+Dear Lord, thank You for reminding me that I can overcome any fear.
 Forgive me for falling prey to feelings of doubt that are rooted in fear.
-Help me to remember that You have given me the blueprints to overcome fear so I am not subject to the illusion of it.
-Those areas in my life where it is hard to see beyond the fear, help me to trust You more.
+In those areas of my life where it is hard to see beyond fear, help me to trust You more.